Salman Khan's Rumoured Girlfriend Iulia Vantur Reacts To #MeToo Movement!

 - Mahindra Alturas G4 Review First Drive — The Benchmark For Future Mahindra SUVs?

 The #MeToo has taken the Bollywood by storm.
-It all started with Tanushree Dutta, exposing Nana Patekar and Ganesh Acharya's alleged misdeeds and post her shocking revelation, many more accusations came into the limelight.
+It all started with Tanushree Dutta, exposing Nana Patekar and Ganesh Acharya's alleged misdeeds and post her shocking revelation, many more such incidents came into the limelight.
 Popular names like Alok Nath, Anu Malik and Sajid Khan were exposed under the #MeToo movement.
 Now, Salman Khan's rumoured girlfriend, Iulia Vantur shares her thoughts on the same and here's what she has to say..

 Iulia Vantur told Pinkvilla, "This #MeToo is about a person using the position to take advantage of the women.
 I have heard many men around saying I don't have the courage to say a girl that I like her because of this whole movement.
 We will reach at one point where men and women will be so much separated and won't find a way to connect.
 We have to use it in a proper way just to remove the negative things which are happening wrong and not to break us apart."